carfulot/log-electron/docs/migration.md

 Node.js 14+ or Electron 13+ is required.

-`npm install electron-log@5`
+`npm install log-electron@5`

 In the latest few years many restrictions were added to a renderer process by default.
-It forces me to rethink electron-log architecture.
+It forces me to rethink log-electron architecture.
 So now the only way of implementing logging in a renderer process is move all the logic to the main process.